 Effectively bilingual in English and Chinese, Sandy is a versatile specialist who successfully straddles her chosen practice areas of corporate/mergers & acquisition as well as finance.
 Sandy has wide and deep exposure to corporate and finance matters derived from her years in practice as a lawyer in Singapore and London as well as legal counsel in BNP Paribas covering South East Asia and India.

-In two decades of practice, Sandy has led on numerous significant and award-winning deals in Singapore and in Asia, and is a well-respected practitioner who has won high praise from clients and peers alike.
+In more than two decades of practice, Sandy has led on numerous significant and award-winning deals in Singapore and in Asia, and is a well-respected practitioner who has won high praise from clients and peers alike.

 Sandy has been endorsed as a recommended/leading lawyer in major ranking publications such as Chambers Asia Pacific, Chambers Global, The Legal 500 Asia Pacific, IFLR1000, Who’s Who Legal and Best Lawyers.
 Accolades in these publications describe her as an “excellent technical lawyer” who is yet “pragmatic and never dogmatic” – “sharp, responsive, dedicated”, “very proactive and very solution-oriented”.
 “A great negotiator to have on your side” who is “very capable, quick off the mark and commercially minded”.
 Sandy has also been commended for her “amazing knowledge of her subject matter”, and for being an "incredibly hard-working, very hands-on partner who is very accessible and very technically able" and “who is recognised for handling big-ticket transactions”.